What is a CSA?

 Joining a CSA gives you regular access to the freshest possible local food and, supports local farms like Grovenland Farm with a stable income during the production season.

 Here’s how the program works: A farmer offers a certain number of "shares" for consumers to purchase local seasonal food directly from the farm.
 Individuals, families and sometimes groups buy a “membership” or “subscription” and receive a weekly “share” of food during the summer months.
+A food subscription.

 Benefits for CSA members: